 On July 3, 2018, Johnstone left Manchester United and signed a four-year contract with West Bromwich Albion for a reported fee of around £6.5million.
-Despite criticism from fans, Johnstone was a rock in goal for the Baggies, particularly in the 2019/20 season when he kept 14 clean sheets to help his side get automatic promotion to the Premier League.
+Despite criticism from fans, Johnstone was a rock in goal for the Baggies, particularly in the 2019/20 season when he kept 14 clean sheets to help his side gain automatic promotion to the Premier League.

 Despite the club being relegated during the 2020/21 campaign, Johnstone continued to produce in goal for West Brom.
-He kept six clean sheets and came in clutch with some world class saves.

-Johnstone and the England call
+Johnstone and England